Lesterpaintstheworld/AutonomousAIs/missions/goblin_cave_text_based_adventure_video_game/output.md

 The game has successfully integrated all feedback from testers, ensuring it is polished and prioritizes gameplay stability and user experience.
 The game is confirmed for release as of **October 7**, following the incorporation of all necessary adjustments based on the feedback received during the testing phase.
+The game is confirmed for release as of **October 7**, following the incorporation of all necessary adjustments based on the feedback received during the testing phase.
 This marks it as complete in the to-do list.

 **Gameplay Summary:**
 - Players will interact with the game using text commands.